openlibhums/memory-alpha/README.md

 between them is not used to designate a semantic or navigational element (e.g. a button).
 Textured backgrounds may be used behind text in certain cases, but only when the text is large enough for sufficient contrast.

+Note that you can use `best_foreground` from `utils.html` to make to produce accessible colour pairs.
+It chooses either tan or blue text based on the background colour you pass in.

 ### JS assets